progsysseminar15/progsys/writeups/Bailis14.md

 distributed, append-only systems, I wonder what effect the proposed garbage collection (as an optimization) would have on the implementation complexity and performance of the system.

+### Johann Schleier-Smith

+The atomic visibility model of RAMP transactions is to me and appealing one.
+It speaks to the needs of many modern applications, and nicely classified the trade-offs faced by consistency models.
+There is a simple definition for atomicity: fractured reads cannot occur.
+This says nothing about out-of-order reads, and it makes no provision for synchronization between operations.
+The guarantees weaker than that of snapshot isolation, or of serializability, but is allows RAMP to provide "synchronization independence," meaning that all transactions are guaranteed to succeed, absent hardware failures.

+There are a number of interesting trade-offs discussed in the paper.
+The three transaction models trade-off between replicating metadata across partitions, which uses space, and additional rounds of communication, which increases latency on reads.
+The authors also choose a model in which readers never block on writers.
+It is probably possible to provide faster writes, as well as more up-to-date-reads  if readers wait until in-flight write transactions finish.

+One of the proposed applications of the RAMP approach that I find particularly compelling is global secondary indexing.
+I understand the importance of atomicity across partitions, however, questions about the implementation remain in my mind.
+Indexes can involve complex data structures, and so maintaining versions with different timestamps and providing garbage collection over these structures could pose some challenges.
+I also am curious how RAMP might be used, or extended, to allow further progressive systems capabilities.
+For example, how might one incorporate support for merge operators to allow scalable implementation of a range of monotonic programs.